Creating liveable, connected communities

 In 2012 Leichhardt won the prestigious Local Sustainability category of the NSW Local Government Excellence in the Environment Awards.

-That year the Council also became certified carbon neutral through the Federal Government’s National Carbon Offset Standard (NCOS) scheme.
+That year the Council also became certified carbon neutral through the Federal Government’s Climate Active program (formerly National Carbon Offset Standard (NCOS)).
 This is a scheme with rigorous demands, an achievement for the organisation.
-At the time Leichhardt was only one of two councils in NSW to achieve NCOS certification.
+At the time Leichhardt was only one of two councils in NSW to achieve this certification.

 Mitigating climate change